coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 area).

-In addition, the force expels creatures whose alignment on the ethical (lawful-chaotic) axis is opposite the deity's.
-If the deity's ethical alignment is neutral (neutral good or neutral evil), the force does not expel any creatures.
-Affected creatures in the area must make Fortitude saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) or be picked up and thrown out, regardless of size.
+In addition, the force expels creatures whose alignment on the ethical (lawful-chaotic) axis is opposite the deity’s.
+If the deity’s ethical alignment is neutral (neutral good or neutral evil), the force does not expel any creatures.
+Affected creatures in the area must make Fortitude saves (DC 10 + the deity’s Charisma modifier + the deity’s divine rank) or be picked up and thrown out, regardless of size.
 Such creatures suffer 1d6 points of